altunixon/wips/lns/altina_ln/ASP-52-.md

 “That’s right.”

 While her words were questionable, those were the words of a twelve-year-old who was in a tough situation.
-She could not be blamed for that.
+She could not be blamed for that.<br/>
 That became a thorn in Regis heart, causing him to lose his confidence as he grew up.
 No one was at fault—

 “Hm?
 But isn’t he himself the root cause for not training his body?”